 Expert Tips for Better Report Building

-Reports are one of the most useful tools in any Collections Professional‘s toolkit, helping to do everything from creating exhibition checklists for conservation, to keeping outgoing loans organized.
+Reports are one of the most useful tools in any collections professional‘s toolkit, helping to do everything from creating exhibition checklists for conservation, to keeping outgoing loans organized.
 To create the best reports possible, Gallery Systems utilizes Crystal Reports for TMS.
-Sometimes managing reports can feel a little daunting, but with some training, you can become a Crystal expert.
+Sometimes managing reports can feel a little daunting, but with some training, you can become a Crystal Reports expert.

-We met with Dimitry Vesensky, Gallery Systems Client Care team member and Crystal Report writing pro, to get crystal clear on Crystal Reports for TMS.
-Before joining Gallery Systems in 1999, Dimitry worked in collections at The Met, and drew from his first-hand knowledge of the subject to build Crystal Report training with Gallery Systems.
+We met with Dimitry Vesensky, Gallery Systems Client Care team member and Crystal Reports writing pro, to get crystal clear on Crystal Reports for TMS.
+Before joining Gallery Systems in 1999, Dimitry worked in collections at The Met, and drew from his first-hand knowledge of the subject to build Crystal Reports training with Gallery Systems.